dimitri-nicolo/calico/security/threat-detection-and-prevention/tor-vpn-feed-and-dashboard.md

 ---
 title: Tor-VPN feeds and Dashboard
-description: Detect and analyse malicious masking activity using Tor-VPN feeds.
+description: Detect and analyse malicious anonymization activity using Tor-VPN feeds.
 canonical_url: /security/threat-detection-and-prevention/tor-vpn-feed-and-dashboard.md
 ---

 ### Big picture

-Detect and analyse malicious masking activity using Tor-VPN feeds.
+Detect and analyse malicious anonymization activity using Tor-VPN feeds.

 ### Value

-Tor and VPN are both tools for privacy and anonymity, but they are also popular among malicious actors.
-Network security teams need visibility into workloads that are scanned, attacked, or compromised by attacker hiding behind such tools. {{site.prodname}} provides **Tor-VPN** feeds for detecting malicious masking activity, including a **Tor-VPN Dashboard** with a granular view of Tor-VPN activities clusterwide.
+**Tor and VPN infrastructure** is used in enabling anonymous communication, where an attacker can leverage anonymity to scan, attack or compromise the target.
+It’s hard for network security teams to track malicious actors using such anonymization tools.
+Hence **Tor and VPN feeds** come into play where the feeds track all the tor bulk exit nodes as well as most of the anonymising VPN infrastructure on the internet. **The Tor-VPN Dashboard** helps network security teams to monitor and respond to any detected activity where they have a clusterwide view and granular control over logs which is critical in stopping the possible attack in early stages.

 ### Features